callanalexander/pardalote/docs/01_install.md

 # 1. Installing pardalote

-You do this once.
-Set aside an hour, most of which is waiting on downloads.

 There are four parts:

-1. Install Miniconda, which is the thing that manages Python for you
+1. Install Anaconda or miniconda, which is the thing that manages Python for you
 2. Download pardalote
 3. Create the pardalote environment
 4. Check it worked